ibm-cloud-docs/containers-cli-plugin/kubernetes-service-cli.md

 ## Using the beta command structure
 {: #cs_beta}

 A redesigned version of the {[pluginname]} is available as a beta.
-The redesigned {[pluginname]} groups commands into categories and changes commands from the hyphenated structure to a spaced structure.
+The redesigned {[pluginname]} groups commands into categories and changes commands from a hyphenated structure to a spaced structure.
 {: shortdesc}

 To use the redesigned {[pluginname]}, set the `IKS_BETA_VERSION` environment variable to the beta version that you want to use: